SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 At the gamemaster’s discretion, a player may make a lift check when his character ﬁrst picks up an object.
-(Generally, if the object’s weight would give it a diﬃculty equal to or greater than one-half of the character’s lift, rounded up, or the object is being lifted hastily or under stress, the gamemaster should require a lift roll.)
+(Generally, if the object’s weight would give it a difficulty equal to or greater than one-half of the character’s lift, rounded up, or the object is being lifted hastily or under stress, the gamemaster should require a lift roll.)
 For each round the object is carried, the character makes another